A paperfolding paradise

 Pacioli does not mention it, but this method does not rely on the edges of the unfolded sheet of paper being parallel.

-The same idea can be found in the second volume of 'La Science Amusante' by Tom Tit (real name Arthur Good), which was published in Paris by Librairie Larousse in 1892.
+The same method can be found in L'Illustration 2511 of 11th April 1891 and in the second volume of 'La Science Amusante' by Tom Tit (real name Arthur Good), which was published in Paris by Librairie Larousse in 1892.

 Two further methods can be found in 'La Recreation En Famille' by Tom Tit, which was published in Paris in 1903 by Librairie Armand Colin.